Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Quantifying Image-level Reliability

 \section{Quantifying Image-level Reliability}

+\begin{revision} In this section, we revisit the importance of separation between primary and secondary predictions at test-time, now from the perspective of image-level reliability estimation.

+Recall that our theoretical analysis (Proposition~\ref{prop:undercal}) shows that when the model is uncertain about its prediction---expressed by matching probability $P_i<1$---it suppresses the predictive distribution.
+Reflecting this observation to the secondary prediction, we find that its foreground confidence score is no longer zero.
+Consequently, we expect the separation between these predictions to become blurred under uncertainty, and our empirical observations confirm this.

-As demonstrated, positive and negative predictions exhibit varying levels of reliability.
-Interestingly, having predictions with low confidence scores does not necessarily imply low reliability.
-Our empirical observations show that confidence scores in negative predictions are actually \emph{inversely correlated} with image-level reliability.
-More specifically, for a \textbf{reliable} instance, we observe that the confidence of positive predictions increases across the decoder layers, while that of negative predictions remains low; this results in a \textbf{large gap between positive and negative predictions}.
-In contrast, for \textbf{unreliable} instances (e.g., Figure~\ref{fig:insight-reli-horse}), the confidence score of the positive prediction does not increase across the layers, whereas the scores of negative predictions are either slightly elevated or remain unchanged.
-Consequently, there is a \textbf{small gap between positive and negative predictions} (e.g., Figure~\ref{fig:insight-unreli-chair}).
+Specifically, for \textbf{reliable} images, we observe that the confidence of optimal positive predictions increases across decoder layers while optimal negative predictions remain low, resulting in a \textbf{large gap between optimal positive and negative predictions} (e.g., Figure~\ref{fig:insight-reli-horse}).
+In contrast, for \textbf{unreliable} instances, optimal positive prediction confidence fails to increase across layers, while optimal negative prediction scores are either slightly elevated or unchanged.
+This produces a \textbf{small gap between optimal positive and negative predictions} (e.g., Figure~\ref{fig:insight-unreli-chair}).

+To further empirically verify this, we first obtain the image-wise AP score by using the same COCO evaluator \citep{lin2014microsoft}, passing the predictions and annotations for each image individually rather than the entire image set.
+We use this value as a proxy of image-level reliability (See Definition~\ref{defn::reli} for more formal interpretation.)
+Then, we measure the Pearson correlation coefficient between the image-wise AP and the average confidence score of the optimal positives and the optimal negatives, respectively.

+As shown in Figure~\ref{fig:imreli_opt}, the average confidence scores of the optimal positive predictions exhibit a moderately strong positive correlation with image-level reliability (i.e., the model's actual average precision on that image) across different models.
+Notably, the average confidence scores for negative predictions are \emph{inversely} correlated with image-level reliability.
+This finding reinforces our claim, highlighting the importance of identifying primary and secondary predictions, when conducting image-level uncertainty quantification (UQ) in DETR. \end{revision}